 Meetings with the right mentality

-Despite technological innovations, face to face meetings to make decisions or resolve problems will always be a sacramented ceremony of executive importance.
+Despite technological innovations, face to face meetings to make decisions or resolve problems will always be a sacramented ceremony.
 Their frequency will depend on the organizational culture and members’ nationality.
 Nonetheless, those encounters should only occur if a problem can’t be solved with the usual information systems.

 According to our research, meetings should: